 There are a lot of misconceptions surrounding herpes and the virus(es) that cause it.
 Namely, most people want to know whether or not oral herpes (cold sores) and genital herpes are the same.

 In order to quickly and efficiently clear up some of the common myths and inconsistencies surrounding the virus, here’s a short FAQ on all things HSV:

-Generally speaking there are two kinds of herpes; HSV Type-1 and HSV Type-2.
+Generally speaking there are two kinds of herpes; HSV Type 1 and HSV Type 2.
 HSV-1 is by far the more common form of the virus and is the one usually responsible for the common cold sore.
-It is also the one that up to 90% of us are currently carrying.

 HSV-2 is less common and is the one primarily responsible for breakouts in the genital region.

 Unfortunately, once you have HSV, you have it for life; there is no cure.
-However, the vast majority of the time the virus is in the latent stage, which means it lies completely dormant in cell bodies.
+However, the vast majority of the time the virus is in the latent stage, which means it lies dormant in cell bodies.
 This is why most people who have the virus aren’t even aware of it.
-When flare-ups do occur, they typically only last between four and seven days.
+When flare-ups do occur, they typically only last a few days.